ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/ongoing-tasks/queue-sink/rabbit-mq-queue-sink.markdown

 #### Add a RabbitMQ Connection String

-Prior to defining a RabbitMQ sink task, add a **RabbitMQ connection string** that the task will use to connect the message broker exchanges.
+Prior to defining a RabbitMQ sink task, add a **RabbitMQ connection string** that the task will use to connect the message brokers.

 To create the connection string: